Start A Fun New Hobby Or Profitable Business By 3D Printing Your Own Jewelry Designs

 Is the Software Easy to Use?

 Yes!
-Formlabs own PreForm software is included and it’s a very competent package.
+Formlabs include their own PreForm software, and it’s a very competent package.

 There are a few preferences to input such as what resolution you want to build at (from 0.025mm to 0.1mm).
 But from then on PreForm does a remarkably good job on its own.